KelvinMuthama/4pics_1word/README.md

 1. **The LENGTH of the word**
 ```
 The longer the word the less the higher the probability of returning the
-exact value.
+exact word.
 The reverse is true.
 ```

 2. **The number of VOWELS given as the input**
 ```
 The more the number of vowels, the lower the probability returning the exact
-value.
+word.
 The reverse is true.
 However, the correct result will be in the list of outputs.
 ```
 **Running the application**
 ```